Shippable/docs/sources/platform/tutorial/workflow/crud-resource.md

 <a name="adding"></a>
 ## Adding Resources
-Resources are defined in a configuration file `shippable.resources.yml` and this file is added to the root of a source control repository.
+Resources are defined in a configuration file `shippable.resources.yml` and this file is added to the root of a source control repository, which we call your [Sync repository](/platform/workflow/resource/syncrepo).
 All user permissions that users have on the repo is carried over to the objects defined in the YML.
 For example, if user 1 has read access he/she will only have read access to Resources defined in the repo.

-Once the Resources are defined and added to the repo, you will have to connect it to SPOG by creating a `syncRepo` using the UI.
-Detailed step by step instructions are [here ](/platform/workflow/resource/syncrepo).
+Once `shippable.resources.yml` is committed to a repository, you will have to add them to Shippable through the UI.
+Detailed step by step instructions are [here ](/platform/tutorial/workflow/crud-syncrepo/#adding-a-syncrepo).

-After adding a `syncRepo`, our DevOps Assembly Lines are watching for changes (Resource adds, edits or deleted) through source control webhooks.
+Once your Sync repository is added, the platform watches for changes (Job adds, edits or deleted) through source control webhooks.
 YML changes are automatically synced and they are reflected in the SPOG immediately.

 <a name="viewing"></a>
 ## Viewing resource information